PayThePizzo/Data-Structures-and-Algorithms/0 - General Theory/2 - SOLVING OCCURRENCES.md

 ```

 Since we know that the internal nodes reach maximum depth at $log_{b}(n)-1$, and that all the leaves have complexity $T(1)$,
 we can rewrite the complexity as, the complexity of internal nodes and the count of leaves multiplied by $T(1)$.

 ```math
 T(n) = \sum^{log_{b}(n)-1}_{i=0}a^{i}f(n/b^{i}) + \text{ Count of Leaves } \cdot \text{ Complexity of leaves } = \sum^{log_{b}(n)-1}_{i=0}a^{i}f(n/b^{i}) + (\text{Count of leaves} \cdot T(1))
 ```

+Now, let's quickly proceed with two things
+* Finding the count of leaves
+* Finding the total count of nodes

 ### 1.1 Find the count of leaves